Suspect in helmeted motorcyclist’s stomping of car window in Philadelphia is jailed on $2.5M bail

 Court records show Philadelphia resident Cody M. Heron, 26, was arraigned late Wednesday on charges that include aggravated and simple assault, reckless endangerment and terroristic threats in the attack Sunday night on a street near City Hall.

 The court docket indicated he would have to post 10% of the $2.5 million to be released.
 Heron did not have a lawyer named in court records or a listed phone number.
-A city police spokeswoman said Thursday that Heron was in custody but jail officials did not have a record of him having been processed there.
+Philadelphia Prisons Department communications coordinator John Mitchell confirmed Thursday that Heron was being held there.

 Police arrested him late Tuesday night after the video was widely shared online and authorities sought the public’s help identifying the man.